kip-hart/SiteSandbox/docs/matlab/arithmetic.md

 **AS** Addition and Subtraction

 Since parentheses are at the top of the list, lower-precedence operations can be promoted using parentheses.
+If an operation does not need to be promoted because the precedence is correct, using parentheses is unnecessary.

 {% capture notice-text %}
 ### Example: Asset Depreciation